London Griffins: 2006 Sheffield IMBRL 7's

 The 2006 season opened on 1 May 2006 with the Sheffield IMBRL 7's, a tag competition organised by Sheffield Forgers.

 The group stages saw the Griffins drawn with St Thomas, Halifax B, Hull B and Sheffield A.

 St Thomas were beaten 3 tries to 1 and Sheffield A by 7 tries to 1 in a game that featured a hat-trick from Craig Johnson.
 The first big test came against Hull FC Irregulars and the London side romped home by 5 tries to 1 including another hat-trick this time from King.
 The group stage ended with a 6–4 win against Halifax B where Matt King once again crossed for three tries.

 The semi final was a tense and epic encounter with Halifax A with the Griffins victorious by 7 tries to 5.
 Craig Johnson matched Matt King by scoring a second hat-trick of the day.
 It was defence that had been the key with Chris Heading leading the way.

 Sheffield B were to be the final opponents.
 After a tight first half the Griffins pulled away to score a 7 tries to 4 victory with Maurice Harley (2), Chris Heading, Steve Farrar, Jason Dunn and Rob Douglas all registering tries.

-A great performance from all the team to crown the Griffins as Sheffield IMBRL 2006 7's champions.